All Episodes

 Of course, absolutely.

-I was taught, you know, growing up with my granddads and uncles.
+I was taught, yeah, I was taught, you know, growing up with my granddads and uncles.

 I mean, we grew all of our own food in the backyard.

-Um, but everybody in the neighborhood loved each other.
+We didn't grow up in the best neighborhood, but everybody in the neighborhood loved each other.

 I mean, we grew everybody in the neighborhood grew food.

-We traded food, we had chickens in our yard.
+We had chickens in our yard.

 I mean, we had a whole bunch of animals, but we grew everything we wanted to eat.

-If I got home from school, and this is like 2012, 2013 time, um, I got home from school and my mom asked us what we wanted to eat.
+If I got home from school, and this is like 2012, 2013 time, I got home from school and my mom asked us what we wanted to eat.

 We had to go outside and pick it.